MobileFirst-Platform-Developer-Center/DevCenter/_posts/2017/2017-01-17-SSL-connection-from-adapters.md

 > **Note:** To complete the following steps, you will need a third-party utility.
 For example, you can generate a JKS keystore file by running the [Java keytool](http://docs.oracle.com/javase/6/docs/technotes/tools/solaris/keytool.html) utility

-> **Note:** To complete the following steps, you will need a third-party utility.
-For example, you can generate a JKS keystore file by running the Java keytool utility

 ## Part 1: Get the Client certificate from the back-end server
 If you have access to the back-end server infrastructure, export the public certificate from the back-end server keystore using the following command: